Key takeaways

 A few things AI generation does well that are worth naming:

-- Speed.
-Five minutes of prompt-and-revise produces drafts that used to take an afternoon.
+- Speed: Five minutes of prompt-and-revise produces drafts that used to take an afternoon.
 The math on that is significant.

-- Volume.
-Generating ten variants of the same scenario, or a hundred quiz questions for a topic, becomes practical when it wasn’t before.
+- Volume: Generating ten variants of the same scenario, or a hundred quiz questions for a topic, becomes practical when it wasn’t before.

-- Range.
-The tools have been trained on enormous amounts of material.
+- Range: The tools have been trained on enormous amounts of material.
 They can produce plausible drafts on subjects a single SME wouldn’t touch.

 There are also limits, and the limits are categorical.
 They don’t get fixed by better prompting:

-- It doesn’t decide whether something should be taught.
-It produces what you ask for.
+- It doesn’t decide whether something should be taught: It produces what you ask for.
 If what you ask for shouldn’t exist as training, it produces it anyway.

-- It doesn’t know your audience.
-It can adopt a tone, but it can’t tell you whether your audience needs a five-minute job aid or a twenty-minute branched scenario.
+- It doesn’t know your audience: It can adopt a tone, but it can’t tell you whether your audience needs a five-minute job aid or a twenty-minute branched scenario.

-- It doesn’t verify accuracy against your operating reality.
-The output might be plausibly correct in general but wrong about your equipment, your policy, your jurisdiction.
+- It doesn’t verify accuracy against your operating reality: The output might be plausibly correct in general but wrong about your equipment, your policy, your jurisdiction.

 These aren’t bugs.
 They’re properties of generation as a task.
 The work that decides whether content should exist, who needs it, and whether the output is right for them: that’s instructional design.

-What instructional design actually does
+What does instructional design actually do?

 Instructional design decides what should be taught, in what form, to whom, with what practice, against what objective.
 The discipline is wider than course design.
 It runs from the question of whether training is even the right intervention through to whether the training that shipped actually changed behavior.

 The work happens in steps that are mostly invisible from outside the function.
 A good instructional designer starts before any content exists.
-They talk to stakeholders and subject matter experts (SMEs) about what people actually need to do differently after the training.
+They talk to stakeholders and subject matter experts (SMEs) about what people need to do differently after the training.
 They identify the gap between current performance and target performance.
 They decide whether training is even the right intervention, or whether the problem is process, tooling, or accountability and training will produce nothing useful no matter how well it’s built.

 If training is the answer, the next decisions are still upstream of any content: